-This website is about Book One of a five-story series describing the lives, loves and adventures of Marceline Pârfait, Sarah Davidson and their hard-working conservative families; The two young women are master's degree graduates, who after five years of school decide, rather than heading back east and jumping feet-first into their chosen careers, would like to see and possibly experience some of the beautiful State of California, in which they studied and cloistered themselves during the past five years.
+This website describes Book One of Summer Bridge Tales, a five-story series describing the lives, loves and adventures of Marceline Pârfait, Sarah Davidson and their hard-working conservative families.
+The two young women are master's degree graduates, who after five years of school decide, rather than heading back east and jumping feet-first into their chosen careers, would like to see and experience some of the beautiful State of California, in which they studied and cloistered themselves during the past five years.
 Part of this vacation trip is to purge Marceline's bad memories of her cold and uncaring neighborhood boyfriend, Jacob.

-The Riverside Saloon contrasts with the quieter Humboldt Inn at the other, more gentile end of town.
+The Riverside Saloon contrasts with the quieter Humboldt Inn at the other, more gentile section of town.
 With its up scale dining room, the Jefferson Restaurant, the inn attracts Marceline for its more dignified clientele and urbane atmosphere.
-Since her Central American dream lover Darôk Camul, hasn't arrived, Marceline meets and falls for the Humboldt County Inn concierge in a big way.
+Since her Central American dream lover Darôk Camul, hasn't as yet arrived, Marceline meets and falls for the Humboldt County Inn concierge in a big way.

-Eventually, is his undoing at the story's climax, Phillípe Pârfait's real intentions are revealed in his plan to commercially exploit the Arboria Island pond's healing powers, and to have the three people who discovered the Arboria Islands secret, killed by a contract murderer.
-Marci, in trying her best to stop him, combines her inner strength with Nature, in its unrelenting quest to protect itself, the spirits get Marci to, work with them to become a bleeding Pieta, in effect she is a spiritual entity that pleads with her uncle to change his ways and do good before its too late.
+Eventually, this act against humanity and God is his undoing at the story's climax, Phillípe Pârfait's dire intentions are revealed in his plan to commercially exploit the Arboria Island pond's healing powers, and to have the three people who discovered Arboria Islands secret, killed by a contract murderer.
+Marceline, tries her best to stop him by combining her inner strength and spiritual beliefs with Nature's Forces.
+The Pârfait family's ancestral spirits, in their unrelenting quest to protect itself, family members and family business associates, persuade Marceline to, work with them to become a bleeding Pieta, in effect she transmogrifies into a spiritual entity that pleads with her uncle to change his ways and do good for the family this once before its too late.

 Incredibly Phillípe does not take his niece's actions or pleading seriously.
 However because of his intractability, Phillípe sees the walls of justice closing in on him.
-Phillípe's arrogance and rapacious exploitation of Nature's resources, does not sit well with any entity that savors life, and as a result, Arboria Island enacts Nature's revenge on him by closing off his escape path from the island.
+Phillípe's arrogance and rapacious exploitation of Nature's resources, does not sit well with any spiritual entity that savors life.
+As a result, Arboria Island enacts Nature's revenge on Phillípe Pârfait by closing off his escape path from the island.
 When he is killed by his own greed, because of his most vile actions; only six people attended his funeral; his brother Henri Parfait delivers Phillípe's eulogy..

-The scope of this story centers on the two main character with intertwining plot lines driven by Marci's avaricious uncle and his rational and kind brother.
+The scope of this story centers on the two main character with intertwining plot lines driven by Marceline's avaricious uncle and his rational and kind brother.
 As story characters weave an international two family history, they are drawn to the Summer Bridge as a focus point within the story arc.
 This foot bridge crosses a high canyon over the Eel River in Humboldt County and links the town of Redwoodville to a California State environmental reserve and nature park.
 The nature reserve is located on Arboria Island, which is composed of a hard volcanic rock up thrust in the middle of the Eel River in Northern California.